stanford-oval/genie-cloud/doc/thingpedia-annotations.md

 in the order they are declared in the function signature.
 See [Natural Language Support for Devices in Thingpedia](/doc/thingpedia-nl-support.md#output-format) for detailed instructions.

+### `url`
+- Type: implementation annotation
+- Required: yes (only for [declarative Thingpedia devices](/doc/thingpedia-device-with-zero-code.md))
+- Value type: String

+The `url` annotation provides the URL of the API endpoint / RSS feed for declarative Thingpedia devices.

 ## Parameter annotations
+### `canonical`
+- Type: natural language annotation
+- Required: no
+- Value type: String

+The `canonical` annotation provides the canonical form of the parameter name.
+It defaults to the parameter name by replacing `_` with space.
+It helps to generate more natural synthetic sentences for training.

 ### `prompt`
 - Type: natural language annotation
 - Required: no